Liv Ullmann: Personal life

 Ullmann was married to Norwegian psychiatrist Hans Jakob Stang from 1960 until they divorced in 1965.
 She was with Swedish filmmaker Ingmar Bergman from 1965 to 1970, becoming his muse and frequent collaborator.
 They had a daughter, writer Linn Ullmann (born 1966), whose son Halfdan Ullmann Tøndel (born 1990) became a filmmaker.

-In 1985, Ullman married American real estate developer Donald Saunders from Boston, and they divorced in 1995 but remained in a relationship.
+In 1985, Ullman married American real estate developer Donald Richard Saunders from Boston, and they divorced in 1995 but remained in a relationship.